civiform/docs/docs/it-manual/sre-playbook/monitoring.md

 To import this pre-built dashboard:

+1. Click on the "Data Sources" tab and select the Prometheus data source
+2. Copy the ID at the end of the URL after `/edit/`
-1. Hover over the "+" icon in the left nav
+3. Hover over the "+" icon in the left nav
-1. Click the "Import" option
+4. Click the "Import" option
-1. Paste [the JSON here](https://gist.githubusercontent.com/bion/9c5e9293a887f4ea76f123908fb35ef7/raw/c179075f37026544124475ed46646861fda16a5f/civiform_grafana_dashboard.json) into the "Import via panel JSON" and click "Load"
+5. Paste [the JSON here](https://gist.githubusercontent.com/dkatzz/204b5c411cb43b8617b777efe2567b01/raw/d146013037c8e1ab8f7a1616f94ab59444170a11/gistfile1.txt) into the "Import via panel JSON"
+6. Replace all instances of ${PROMETHEUS_ID} with the ID you copied in step 2
+7. Click "Load"
-1. Fill in the details for the imported dashboard, selecting your CiviForm prometheus instance for the data source
+8. Fill in the details for the imported dashboard, selecting your CiviForm prometheus instance for the data source